 Intel Corp. on Monday announced that patches it released to address high-security vulnerabilities in its chips are faulty.
 It advised its customers to stop deploying them.
 The entire last week, Intel users have been facing patching problems.
-Users reported that buggy patches caused higher reboot rates in the older chips but last week the problem affected newer processors as well.
+Users reported that buggy patches caused higher reboot rates in the older chips, but the problem affected newer processors as well last week.
 The Wall Street Journal first reported the Intel chip bug and asked its customers to halt using the patches.
 Users reported that computers were spontaneously rebooting after installing Intel’s Spectre/Meltdown patch.
 Intel seems to be giving up on those patches completely.

-In a post on the chipmaker’s website Navin Shenoy, Intel Executive Vice President disclosed that they have located the problem and assures the users that they are addressing these issues.
+In a post on the chipmaker’s website Navin Shenoy, Intel Executive Vice President, disclosed that they have located the problem and assure the users that they are addressing these issues.

 I apologize for any disruption this change in guidance may cause, I assure you we are working around the clock to ensure we are addressing these issues. – Navin Shenoy, Intel Executive Vice President

-Meltdown and Spectre bugs required a large number of quickly assembled patches which includes fixes on the browser and operating system level.
+Meltdown and Spectre bugs required many quickly assembled patches, including fixes on the browser and operating system level.
 Meltdown affected to chips from Intel, as well as from SoftBank Group Corp’s (9984T) ARM Holdings.
 Spectre affected to every modern computing device, including the chips from Intel, ARM and Advanced Micro Devices INC.